MicrosoftDocs/dynamics-365-intelligent-order-management/topics/deploy.md

 ## System requirements

-You can deploy the preview release through the trial experience which is provisioned and managed by Microsoft.
+You can deploy the preview release through the trial experience, which is provisioned and managed by Microsoft.
 As a customer or a partner, there are no systems prerequisites for using the trial experience.

 ## Local requirements